dstrekelj/odd/README.md

 ## Instructions

 1. Get [Haxe](http://haxe.org/download/).
-Odd was developed with 3.3.0-rc1, but any 3.2.x version is likely to work as well.
+Odd was developed with 3.3.0-rc1.
+The 3.2.x versions should work, but with possible performance issues (the Java target is very slow).
-2. Get odd: `haxelib git odd https://github.com/dstrekelj/odd.git`.
+2. Get odd: `haxelib git odd https://github.com/dstrekelj/odd.git` or `haxelib dev odd path/to/downloaded/odd/repository`.
 3. Get one (or several!)
 Odd targets from `odd-target-*` repositories.
 4. Try the samples in the `odd-samples` repository.

-## Documentation

-I have tried to keep the sources well documented, but not everything can fit into a couple of comment lines.

-Please refer to the repository wiki for more complete documentation.